apache/phoenix-site/site/source/src/site/markdown/tuning_guide.md

 **Note:** Because the Phoenix client keeps uncommitted rows in memory, be careful not to set `commitSize` too high.

+### Updating data with UPSERT SELECT
+When using `UPSERT SELECT` to write many rows in a single statement, turn on autocommit and the rows will be automatically batched according to the `phoenix.mutate.batchSize`.
+This will minimize the amount of data returned back to the client and is the most efficient means of updating many rows.

+### Deleting data

+When deleting a large data set, turn on autoCommit before issuing the `DELETE` query so that the client does not need to remember the row keys of all the keys as they are deleted.
+This prevents the client from buffering the rows affected by the `DELETE` so that Phoenix can delete them directly on the region servers without the expense of returning them to the client.

 ### Reducing RPC traffic

 To reduce RPC traffic, set the `UPDATE_CACHE_FREQUENCY` (4.7 or above) on your table and indexes when you create them (or issue an `ALTER TABLE`/`INDEX` call.
 See https://phoenix.apache.org/#Altering.